FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-16-deploying-asp-net-core-to-azure-github-actions.md

 Once downloaded open your repository on GitHub and switch to the `Settings` tab choosing `Secrets` from the menu on the left.

-Add a name for the secret and _Copy the raw xml content of the `publishsettings` file you just downloaded_ in there.
+Add a name for the secret and _Copy the raw xml content of the `publishsettings` file you downloaded_ in there.

 ![Screenshot of GitHub Secrets](http://localhost:1313/img/articles/2020-12-16/2020-12-16-2.jpg)